tjs-w/pi-tv-remote/README.md

 # Pi TV Remote

-A Raspberry Pi-based TV remote control application using HDMI-CEC.
+A Python module to interface your Raspberry Pi application (connected to a TV) with the TV remote via HDMI-CEC.
+This library allows your RPi app to receive and send remote control commands, enabling seamless integration of TV remote control into your own projects.

 ## Features

-- Control your TV using the Raspberry Pi via HDMI-CEC
+- Receive button presses from the TV remote in your Python app
-- Support for standard TV remote commands (power, volume, navigation)
+- Send standard TV remote commands (power, volume, navigation) to the TV
-- Simple command-line interface
-- Extendable API for custom applications
+- Simple, extensible Python API for integration into your own RPi projects
+- Real TV hardware functional testing framework
+- Designed for use on Raspberry Pi with HDMI-CEC enabled TVs

 ## Requirements